RevoTabs/HomeAutomation/README.md

 **Response**

 - `201 CREATED` on success
+- `400 BAD REQUEST` if the body is empty
-- `410 ALREADY EXISTING` if the identifier already exists
+- `403 FORBIDDEN` if the identifier already exists

 ```json
 {